bmatsuo/gutterd/README.md

 Usage
 -----

-Run levyd with the command
+Run gutterd with the command

-    levyd [options]
+    gutterd [options]

 Prerequisites
 -------------